-The LABORATORY OF INTERFACIAL PLUS MICROSCALE PHENOMENA provides an infrastructure to study the underlying physics of microfluidics and microscale transport processes at interfaces.
+The Laboratory of Interfacial plus Microscale Phenomena provides an infrastructure to study the underlying physics of microfluidics and microscale transport processes at interfaces.
 This laboratory opened very recently, providing a new area of research at IN+.
 It is supported by a multidisciplinary team, which has been growing continuous expertise in a variety of subjects, mostly related to bioengineering, chemical engineering and micro-fabrication.

-Contributions include the cooling technology of electronic devices/chips where two-phase flows and surface engineering have been used to control the microstructure and composition of the interface to optimize the rates of heat transfer.
+Supporting research at the Laboratory of Thermofluids, Combustion and Energy Systems, contributions include the cooling technology of electronic devices/chips where two-phase flows and surface engineering have been used to control the microstructure and composition of the interface to optimize the rates of heat transfer.

-This approach is now a centre of attention due to the advent of many nanomaterials and is one of the greatest engineering challenges.
+This approach is now at our centre of attention due to the advent of many nanomaterials and is one of the greatest engineering challenges.

 The available equipment includes microscopic techniques of laser diffraction for the characterization